Putra3340/Floatly/README.md

 # Floatly

-Floatly is a modern, lightweight, and customizable music player application designed for seamless audio playback on Windows.
-The project emphasizes a floating, always-on-top user interface, allowing users to control their music without interrupting their workflow.
-Built with performance and usability in mind, Floatly leverages the latest .NET technologies and follows best practices in software development.
+**Floatly** is a modern, lightweight, and customizable music player application designed for seamless audio playback on Windows.
+Built with performance and aesthetics in mind, it features a unique floating "always-on-top" interface that allows you to control your music without interrupting your workflow.

+Powered by **.NET 10** and **WPF**, Floatly combines cutting-edge technology with a sleek, minimalist design.

 ---

 ## Features

-- Play your favorite local/online music files.
+- **Floating Interface**: An unobtrusive mini-player that stays on top of other windows.
+- **Immersive Fullscreen**: Switch to a rich, fullscreen experience when you want to focus on the music.
-- Display synchronized lyrics in a floating window.
+- **Lyrics Integration**: Display synchronized lyrics in a dedicated floating window.
+- **Universal Playback**: Support for both local music files and online streams.
+- **Advanced Audio Control**: Built-in 10-band equalizer for personalized sound.
+- **User System**: Secure Login and Registration integrated with Floatly Server.
+- **Library Management**: Organize your playlists and favorites efficiently.
+- **Global Shortcuts**: Control playback from anywhere using keyboard hotkeys.

+---

+## Technology Stack

+Floatly is built using the latest Microsoft technologies:

+- **Framework**: .NET 10
+- **UI Framework**: Windows Presentation Foundation (WPF)
+- **Data Access**: Entity Framework Core
+- **Database**: SQLite / SQL Server support
+- **Audio Metadata**: TagLibSharp
+- **Input Handling**: MouseKeyHook for global hotkeys

+---

+## Project Structure

+The project is organized into clear architectural layers:

+- **`Api/`**: Handles communication with the remote Floatly Server/Backend.
+- **`Forms/`**: Contains all UI windows and views (e.g., `FloatingWindow`, `FullScreenWindow`, `EqualizerWindow`).
+- **`Models/`**: Defines data structures.
+    - `Database/`: Entity Framework entities.
+    - `Form/`: View-specific models for UI binding.
-- Minimalistic and user-friendly interface.
+- **`Utils/`**: Helper classes and extension methods.

+---

+## Code Style

+To maintain codebase quality and stability, strictly adhere to the following guidelines:

+1.  **Encapsulation Over Direct Access**
+    - Avoid accessing `MainWindow.instance` directly.
+    - Use exposed properties or dedicated methods on `MainWindow` to interact with the core logic.

+2.  **Modern .NET Standards**
+    - Utilize **.NET 10** features and syntax enhancements wherever possible to ensure future-proofing and performance.

+3.  **Strict Model Separation**
+    - **Never** bind UI elements directly to API or Database models.
+    - **Always** separate the data layer from the presentation layer by using dedicated **Form Models**.
+    - *Reference*: See [PlayerCardModel.cs](Models/Form/PlayerCardModel.cs) and [StaticBinding.cs](Models/Form/StaticBinding.cs) for correct implementation patterns.

 ---